Infinite torsion in Griffiths groups: Introduction

-The geometric meaning of the theorem is as follows: the unique nonzero class in $ \Br(X_{\overline \eta})\cong \Z/2$ corresponds to a smooth (i.e.\ unramified) conic bundle $P\to X_{\overline \eta}$ and the above theorem says that this conic bundle extends to a smooth (!) conic bundle $\mathcal P\to \mathcal X$.
-That is, while the Enriques surface breaks up into ruled components, the conics in the fibration $P\to X_{\overline \eta}$ remain smooth and do, possibly in contrast to our intuition, not break up into the union of two lines.
-This result is nontrivial, because the obstruction group for extending $P$ without ramification across the central fibre of $\mathcal X\to \Spec R$ is nontrivial in type II as well as in type III degenerations of Enriques surfaces.
+The geometric meaning of the theorem is as follows.
+By \cite{dJ}, the unique nonzero class in $ \Br(X_{\overline \eta})\cong \Z/2$ corresponds to a smooth (i.e.\ unramified) conic bundle $P\to X_{\overline \eta}$ and the above theorem implies that this conic bundle extends to a smooth conic bundle $\mathcal P\to \mathcal X$.
+That is, while the Enriques surface breaks up into ruled components, the conics in the fibration $P\to X_{\overline \eta}$ remain smooth and do not break up into the union of two lines.